YangPhD84/GTRPCA/README.md

 * Gdataset_diseases_name.xls: Disease IDs in the gold standard dataset;
 * Gdataset_drugs_name.xls: Drug IDs in the gold standard dataset;
 * Gdataset_known_associations.xls：All drug-disease associations in the gold standard dataset；
-* Inpeddateset.mat: This file contains information about the data used for independent testing；
+* Inpeddateset.mat: This file contains the Indataset information for independent testing；
 * Inpeddateset_diseases_name.xls：Disease IDs in the Inpeddateset;
 * Inpeddateset_drugs_name.xls：Drug IDs in the Inpeddateset;
 * Inpeddateset_known_associations.xls：All drug-disease associations in the Inpeddateset；